flyinggorilla/simulator.atterwind.info/README.md

 There are following reasons for twisting the sail:
 * shaping the sail (think airfoil wing) to always have the __right angle of attack to the apparent wind__ which changes direction and speed in height --- that's to me the main reason why the pro's say _twist is speed_.
 * more __tolerance for dynamic wind changes__ twisted sail shape is more forgiving, as the broader range of angles to the wind keeps the airflow going and there is less risk for stalls
-    * __gusts__ can turn the apparent wind windwards (and lulls obviuosly the other way)
+    * __quick gust peaks__ can turn the apparent wind windwards (and lulls obviuosly the other way) - according to [Frank Bethwaite's Higher Performance sailing](https://amzn.to/2OU08OV), wind speed increases and decreases rapidly by an average of +/- 7% every 6 to 12 seconds.
+His data shows they occur even in lake breezes, which are typically thought to be smooth, steady winds.
     * __boat rocking__ due to waves moves the mast top back and forth which can change apparent wind direction a lot in the mast-top, hence you sail with more twist to be more tolerant of dynamic apparent wind direction changes
 * __get the airflow over the sail going__ when the boat was stopped or slowed down after a tack
 * __reduce power__ in the sail, as the twist can bring especially the top section of the sail closer into the wind reducing angle of attack and as such lift

 How to adjust twist?
-* __sheet-out the mainsheet__ - this simulator displays bottom left in the text overlay how much mainsheet to give to achieve the twist.
+* __sheet-out the mainsheet__.
+This simulation sheets in and out automatically to meet the theoretical ideal twist.
+How much mainsheet to give to achieve the twist is displayed and bottom left in the text overlay.
 Note that this length is A-Class specific and you need to multiply this length with your pulley ratio. e.g. when the simulator shows 1cm give of mainsheet and you have a 12:1 purchase system, then it means you give 12cm with your hands.
+While this is not a precise metric, it provides the right magnitude.
 * __restrict or force mast rotation__.
 The mast attributes approx. 10% of the entire 13.94m² sail area on an A-Class catamaran, so it has a significant impact have the right angle of attack of the mast to the wind.
+The simulator puts the mast rotation exactly into the angle of the front part of the parabolic wing shape.
 When enabling the display of detailed trim metrics, you can find the calculated angle of attack to the wind by the mast.
-With the simulators default parabolic sail shape this is about -4.4° degrees to the apparent wind.
+With the simulators default parabolic sail shape this is about -4.4° degrees to the apparent wind (at 20° angle of attack).
 Think of the mast as the very front section of an airplane wing.
 * __sheet-out the traveller__ to reduce twist while keeping the sail adjusted to the apparent wind on downwind courses.

 [downwindlight]: https://simulator.atterwind.info/?bh=135&bs=6&ws=6&wh=0.27&ch=13.0&cs=11.6&cl=-4.3&cry=-27.4&crz=-20.9&crx=-39.8&cth=4.1&cts=0.8&ctl=3.0&csh=0 (view in simulator)